Pray (Take That song): Music video

-The accompanying music video for the song was directed by Gregg Masuak and shot in Acapulco, Mexico.
+The accompanying music video for the song was directed by Greg Masuak and shot in Acapulco, Mexico.
 The clip features the band members in the exotic location singing and dancing.
 The band members are paired with a goddess of the four elements, taking on a different form with each – Air (Mark Owen), Fire (Jason Orange), Earth (Robbie Williams) and Water (Howard Donald) – with the exception of Gary Barlow who is represented in a neutral black and white context.
 In Barlow's autobiography, he stated that after the disappointment of where "I Found Heaven" was filmed, the band were a lot happier about the location for this video.
 Reflecting on the video in 2005 for Take That: For the Record, Donald remarked: "We was doing all the sexual thing and stuff. ...
 Even then it felt a little bit uncomfortable.
 But girls like it.
 Girls like this kind of thing."
+David Bennun from Melody Maker praised "the gorgeous, sinister, young Aryan cod-arcadia of "Pray", Leni Riefenstahl on MTV."
+The video was later made available remastered on Take That's official YouTube channel in 2009, and had generated more than eight million views as of early 2024 on the platform.